Sandeep821/Liferay6.2-Parent-and-Child-theme-/README.md

 # Liferay6.2 Parent and Child theme

-## This tutorial will help you to create Parnet and child theme in Liferay 6.2
+## This tutorial will help you to create Parent and child theme in Liferay 6.2

 ## Download themes and deploy